pedroeml/angular-style-guide/README.md

 ### Dependecy injection via constructor method

 For injecting dependencies to a component (or any class annotated with `@Injectable`) constructors should be without access modifier.
-It's also recommended to its dependencies be `private` and `readonly`, thus there's now way to an external component overwrite another component providers.
+It's also recommended to its dependencies be `private` and `readonly`, thus there's no way to an external component overwrite another component providers.

 ```javascript
 // BAD (bad line breaking)